sharkovsky/sharkovsky.github.io/_posts/2017-06-12-naive-recurrent.markdown

 As I mentioned before there are *many* other explanations of backprop out there, much better than mine.
 In addition to [M. Nielsen's book](http://neuralnetworksanddeeplearning.com/chap2.html) and the [deep learning book](http://www.deeplearningbook.org/), I'd like to mention a few other blogs that helped me understand things specifically in the case of recurrent networks.
 A. Karpathy's [unreasonable effectiveness of recurrent neural networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) is one of the most exciting resources on RNNs out there.
-G. Chen's [arXiv paper](https://arxiv.org/pdf/1610.02583) is a nice, academic style, introduction to the topic while H. Jaeger's [tutorial](http://minds.jacobs-university.de/sites/default/files/uploads/papers/ESNTutorialRev.pdf) is a *very complete* presentation.
+Chen's [arXiv paper](https://arxiv.org/pdf/1610.02583) is a nice, academic style, introduction to the topic, Lipton's [review paper](https://arxiv.org/pdf/1506.00019.pdf) gives a nice overview of the challenges related to training recurrent networks, while H. Jaeger's [tutorial](http://minds.jacobs-university.de/sites/default/files/uploads/papers/ESNTutorialRev.pdf) is a *mathematically intense but complete* presentation which then moves on to talk about reservoir computing.
 Finally, I took the idea for the training set from P. Roelants' [blog post](http://peterroelants.github.io/posts/rnn_implementation_part01/).

-### What is a recurrent neural network?
+## What is a recurrent neural network?

 Recurrent Neural Networks (RNN) are special networks in which the concept of time is explicitly modeled.
 Originally, they were developed to deal with input data in the form of sequences, where each *timestep* corresponds to the processing of one element of the input sequence.